tcortes55/SaveStanley/_posts/2020-07-18-stress-relief-the-office-s05e13.md

 ---
 layout: post
 title: Stress Relief (The Office S05E13)
+date: 2020-07-18 11:00:00
 ---

 This is one of the absolute BEST episodes of _The Office_.
 It certainly has the best cold open in the entire series, and it features Stanley Hudson's character in a very prominent way.
-In this post, I'm gonna discuss the inspirations drawn from this episode.
-I'll get into plot details, so if you haven't watched it, better skip to next post.
+In this post, I'm gonna discuss the inspirations drawn from [this episode](https://www.imdb.com/title/tt1248736/){:target="_blank"}.
+I'll get into plot details, so if you haven't watched it yet, better skip to next post.

 ## \*\*\*SPOILER ALERT\*\*\* _The Office_ S05E13 - Stress Relief